Honor System Rules

 - Direct Quotation: Every direct quotation must be identified by quotation marks or appropriate indentation and must be properly acknowledged in the text by citation or in a footnote or endnote.

 - Paraphrase: Prompt acknowledgment is required when material from another source is paraphrased or summarized, in whole or in part, in one's own words.
 To acknowledge a paraphrase properly, one might state: "To paraphrase Locke's comment..." and then conclude with a footnote or endnote identifying the exact reference.
+Guidance on paraphrasing and avoiding plagiarism is available from the University Writing Center.

-- Works consulted: Materials that add only to a general understanding of a subject may be acknowledged in the bibliography, and need not be footnoted or end-noted.
+- Works Consulted: Materials that add only to a general understanding of a subject may be acknowledged in the bibliography, and need not be footnoted or end-noted.
 Writers should be certain that they have not used specific information from a general source in preparing their work unless it has been appropriately cited.
 Writers should not include books, papers, or any other type of source in a bibliography, “works cited” list, or a “works consulted” list unless those materials were actually used in the research.
-The practice of citing unused works is sometimes referred to as “padding.”
+This prohibited practice of citing unused works is sometimes referred to as “padding.”

-- Footnotes, endnotes, and in-text citations: One footnote, endnote, or in-text citation is usually enough to acknowledge indebtedness when a number of connected sentences are drawn from one source.
+- Footnotes, Endnotes, and In-text Citations: One footnote, endnote, or in-text citation is usually enough to acknowledge indebtedness when a number of connected sentences are drawn from one source.
 When direct quotations are used, however, quotation marks must be inserted and acknowledgment made.
 Similarly, when a passage is paraphrased, acknowledgment is required.

-- Graphics, design products, and visual aids: All graphics, design products, and visual aids from another creator used in academic assignments must reference the source of the material.
+- Graphics, Design Products, and Visual Aids: All graphics, design products, and visual aids from another creator used in academic assignments must reference the source of the material.

-Intentionally or knowingly helping, or attempting to help, another to commit an act of academic misconduct.
+20.1.2.2.6 Complicity: Intentionally or knowingly helping, or attempting to help, another to commit an act of academic misconduct.

-Examples:- Knowingly allowing another to copy from one's paper during an examination or test.
+- Knowingly allowing another to copy from one's paper during an examination or test.

 - Collaborating on academic work knowing that the collaboration will not be reported.